 The Experience Matters More Than the Price!

-You ask if there is anything similar to the particular fragrance you are holding and she shrugs, and makes a slurping sound with her gum.
+You ask if there is anything similar to the particular fragrance you are holding and she shrugs.
 She then makes a feeble attempt to pick the next closest fragrance from the shelf and hand it to you – It’s completely wrong!

 She barely looks up and says that if I couldn’t see it on the shelf, there aren’t any more!
-You explain that you want that perfume and ask if she could check if there is stock.
+You politely ask if she could check if there is stock.
 She says there isn’t any available and her computer isn’t working.

 Still determined, you press on and say you will at least take one of the items and try to find the other item elsewhere.
-She says its £45.99 and you pass your card over.
-She says she cannot process card payment there and I should go over to the till on the other side of the store.
+She says it’s £74.99 and you pass your card over.
+She says she cannot process card payments there and I need to go over to the till on the other side of the store.
 She goes back to looking at her phone.

 I am sure by now, like you, I would have left.
 I will probably never return either.
 The same as I will not return to a corner shop or mini supermarket if I am served by someone who cannot put their phone to talk to me.
 Is that too much to ask?
-I am passing my hard-earned money over to a shop keeper who doesn’t have the aptitude to talk to their customers?
+To petty?
+I am passing my hard-earned money over to a shopkeeper who doesn’t have the interest to talk to their customers.

 The same is true of the market stall.
 Your customers came for the experience as much as they came for necessary supplies and exciting new tastes.
-They will very quickly vote with their feet at your poor service by not returning to your stall if the experience is anything but good or excellent.
+They will very quickly vote with their feet with poor service by not returning to your stall if the experience is anything but good or excellent.
+They will most likely tell their friends too.

 There are so many ways to make the experience great.
-There is the brief discussion about the item they are looking at, the ways it can be used, and of course complementary products.
+A brief discussion about the item they are looking at, its uses, and of course complementary products.
 Then you could offer wrapping, packaging and further information from websites, YouTube videos and more.

-Here are some things you can do to improve the your customer experience:
+Here are some things you can do to improve your customer experience:

 1. Dress Appropriately

 It seems such a simple thing to do!
 Look tidy and well dressed and you will be more approachable.
-Obviously wearing an Armani Suit in a Market place may look out-of-place a little, but that doesn’t mean you need to wear your old gardening clothes either.
+Wearing an Armani Suit in a Marketplace may look out of place a little, but that doesn’t mean you need to wear your old gardening clothes either.

-If you are selling any food products wear clean white clothes or at the very least a clean white apron.
+If you are selling any food products, wear clean white clothes or at the very least a clean white apron.
 It shows you take pride in your products and your hygiene.
+It is a visual cue.

 Buying is very visual, and you are part of what constitutes the “just looking” statement.
 Dress like you care about yourself and your stall!